itziar-mengual/100cims/README.md

 # Geospatial Concave Hull Processing and Visualization

-This project processes geospatial shapefile data, extracts altitude information, categorizes and sorts the data by altitude, and visualizes the concave hull boundaries of different altitude categories with smoothing.
-It can also export smoothed boundaries and points of interest to DXF files for CAD applications.
+This project processes geospatial shapefile data by extracting and categorizing altitude information to generate detailed concave hull boundaries for different altitude ranges.
+The boundaries are smoothed to enhance visual clarity.
+The system supports exporting these smoothed boundaries, along with key points of interest, as DXF files, enabling seamless integration with CAD software.
+This functionality facilitates the use of geospatial data for laser cutting, allowing physical 3D recreations of terrain models.

 ---